KablamoOSS/kombustion/README.md

 [![Build Status](https://travis-ci.org/KablamoOSS/kombustion.svg?branch=master)](https://travis-ci.org/KablamoOSS/kombustion)
 [![](https://tokei.rs/b1/github/KablamoOSS/kombustion)](https://github.com/KablamoOSS/kombustion)

-> Extend Cloudformation with plugins
+> Extend CloudFormation with plugins

 Kombustion uses plugins to preprocess and extend your CloudFormation templates.

-In addition to generating templates, Kombustion can also create, update and delete your Cloudformation stacks.
+In addition to generating templates, Kombustion can also create, update and delete your CloudFormation stacks.

 Kombustion has automatic support for new CloudFormation types as they are released ([how?](docs/generation.md)).